 Swallowed by the sun

-I stand at the crossroads.
-I am in sodden ground.
-I cannot be shifted to fertile soil.
+I stand at a crossroad in the forest.
+I am on sodden ground.
 The decay has set in.

-How does a man marry such sunken existence?
-How does he care about this life not lived?
+How can a man marry such sunken existence?
+How can he care about this life not lived?

 My death is a sure thing.
 I have wanted it.

-A cluster diamond ring I wear promises I will find my voice.
+I wear a cluster diamond ring as a promise to meet my authentic voice.
 But I lose diamonds.
-I repair what does not want to be.
 I must drink the jewels, quiver awhile, suspended, before being swallowed by the sun.

 Photography by Jasmine Powell